The Rig Veda Book 5 - Verses 61 to 70

 HYMN LXV Mitra-Varuna.

-1. FULL wise is he who hath discerned: let him speak to us of the Gods,-
+1. FULL wise is he who hath discerned: let him speak to us

 The man whose praise-songs Varuna the beautiful, or Mitra, loves.